 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Jon Ingleton/Monday, October 21, 2019/Categories: Interview, Onboard experience
+Author: Jon Ingleton/21 October 2019/Categories: Interview, Onboard experience

 This article was first published in the Autumn/Winter 2019 issue of International Cruise & Ferry Review.
 All information was correct at the time of printing, but may since have changed.

 Founded by Giuseppe de Jorio in 1956, De Jorio Design International (DJDI), has a well-earned reputation for innovation, passion and achievement.
 The company’s experience and broad portfolio of mega yachts and cruise ships has won it numerous accolades, confirming its pedigree as one of the leading interior design practices in the business.